massimocaprinali/cloud-foundry-public/liberty-updates.md

 * The buildpack was improved to report detailed versions of the Liberty profile and IBM JRE.

 ### December 19, 2014: Updated Liberty buildpack v1.10-20141218-0103
 * The buildpack provides a development mode for applications.
 The development mode is a special mode that allows developers to conduct many activities for an application instance that were not possible before.
-By using this feature, this version of the {{site.data.keyword.eclipsetoolsfull}} can now support remote debugging with incremental file updates against a Liberty application that is running in {{site.data.keyword.Bluemix_notm}}.
+By using this feature, this version of the {{site.data.keyword.eclipsetoolsfull}} can now support remote debugging with incremental file updates against a Liberty application that is running in {{site.data.keyword.cloud_notm}}.
 This makes it convenient for a developer that uses Eclipse to debug an application in the cloud and apply changes to that application instantly.
 * The buildpack also contains an updated version of the Liberty profile based on the [December beta](https://developer.ibm.com/wasdev/blog/2014/12/10/announcing-liberty-beta-december/).
 * In addition, the following four Liberty features that were previously available as beta features, are now production-ready:
   * concurrent-1.0